frareb/devRate/cran-comments.md

 source: http://www.britannica.com/science/ectotherm

 ## Downstream dependencies
-There is no downstream dependencies.
+There are currently no downstream dependencies for this package.